AkshadaDev/LeadEx/README.md

 # 💼 LeadEx - A Lead Marketplace Platform

-LeadEx is a simple and powerful web platform where users can **buy and sell leads**, just like how OLX works for products.
+LeadEx is a simple and powerful web platform where users can **buy and sell leads**.
 It connects buyers and sellers of verified business or customer leads, making the lead generation process more efficient and accessible.

 ---